RiverPark Advisors LLC Sells 575 Shares of Workday, Inc. (NASDAQ:WDAY)

-RiverPark Advisors LLC cut its holdings in shares of Workday, Inc. (NASDAQ:WDAY – Free Report) by 12.3% during the 4th quarter, Holdings Channel reports.
+RiverPark Advisors LLC cut its stake in Workday, Inc. (NASDAQ:WDAY – Free Report) by 12.3% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 4,091 shares of the software maker’s stock after selling 575 shares during the period.
-RiverPark Advisors LLC’s holdings in Workday were worth $1,129,000 as of its most recent filing with the Securities and Exchange Commission.
+RiverPark Advisors LLC’s holdings in Workday were worth $1,129,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Vanguard Group Inc. raised its holdings in Workday by 1.9% in the 3rd quarter.
-Vanguard Group Inc. now owns 14,010,910 shares of the software maker’s stock valued at $3,010,244,000 after acquiring an additional 263,994 shares in the last quarter.
+Other large investors have also bought and sold shares of the company.
+Vanguard Group Inc. boosted its position in shares of Workday by 1.9% during the third quarter.
+Vanguard Group Inc. now owns 14,010,910 shares of the software maker’s stock valued at $3,010,244,000 after purchasing an additional 263,994 shares in the last quarter.
 Wellington Management Group LLP lifted its position in Workday by 37.4% during the third quarter.
-Wellington Management Group LLP now owns 5,163,362 shares of the software maker’s stock worth $1,109,348,000 after purchasing an additional 1,406,153 shares during the period.
-State Street Corp grew its stake in Workday by 0.5% during the second quarter.
-State Street Corp now owns 4,293,651 shares of the software maker’s stock worth $969,893,000 after buying an additional 22,929 shares in the last quarter.
-Polen Capital Management LLC increased its holdings in Workday by 2.0% in the 3rd quarter.
-Polen Capital Management LLC now owns 3,950,320 shares of the software maker’s stock valued at $848,726,000 after buying an additional 78,352 shares during the period.
-Finally, Norges Bank acquired a new position in shares of Workday in the 4th quarter valued at approximately $600,504,000.
-68.46% of the stock is currently owned by institutional investors and hedge funds.
+Wellington Management Group LLP now owns 5,163,362 shares of the software maker’s stock valued at $1,109,348,000 after buying an additional 1,406,153 shares during the period.
+State Street Corp boosted its holdings in shares of Workday by 0.5% during the 2nd quarter.
+State Street Corp now owns 4,293,651 shares of the software maker’s stock valued at $969,893,000 after buying an additional 22,929 shares in the last quarter.
+Polen Capital Management LLC grew its position in shares of Workday by 2.0% in the 3rd quarter.
+Polen Capital Management LLC now owns 3,950,320 shares of the software maker’s stock worth $848,726,000 after buying an additional 78,352 shares during the period.
+Finally, Norges Bank bought a new position in shares of Workday in the 4th quarter worth about $600,504,000.
+68.46% of the stock is owned by institutional investors.

-In related news, CEO Aneel Bhusri sold 3,335 shares of the firm’s stock in a transaction dated Friday, January 5th.
-The stock was sold at an average price of $265.89, for a total value of $886,743.15.
-Following the sale, the chief executive officer now directly owns 546,670 shares of the company’s stock, valued at $145,354,086.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other news, CEO Aneel Bhusri sold 3,335 shares of the firm’s stock in a transaction dated Friday, January 5th.
-The shares were sold at an average price of $265.89, for a total value of $886,743.15.
-Following the completion of the sale, the chief executive officer now directly owns 546,670 shares of the company’s stock, valued at approximately $145,354,086.30.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, major shareholder David A. Duffield sold 57,000 shares of the company’s stock in a transaction that occurred on Monday, March 18th.
-The stock was sold at an average price of $272.02, for a total value of $15,505,140.00.
-Following the transaction, the insider now owns 1,067,000 shares in the company, valued at approximately $290,245,340.
+In other Workday news, CFO Zane Rowe sold 4,655 shares of the business’s stock in a transaction dated Friday, January 5th.
+The shares were sold at an average price of $265.89, for a total value of $1,237,717.95.
+Following the completion of the sale, the chief financial officer now directly owns 155,265 shares of the company’s stock, valued at approximately $41,283,410.85.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+In related news, CEO Aneel Bhusri sold 3,335 shares of the company’s stock in a transaction on Friday, January 5th.
+The stock was sold at an average price of $265.89, for a total transaction of $886,743.15.
+Following the completion of the sale, the chief executive officer now directly owns 546,670 shares in the company, valued at approximately $145,354,086.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Zane Rowe sold 4,655 shares of the firm’s stock in a transaction dated Friday, January 5th.
+The shares were sold at an average price of $265.89, for a total transaction of $1,237,717.95.
+Following the completion of the sale, the chief financial officer now owns 155,265 shares in the company, valued at $41,283,410.85.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 407,484 shares of company stock valued at $111,121,141 in the last quarter.
-Insiders own 21.09% of the company’s stock.
+In the last 90 days, insiders have sold 407,484 shares of company stock worth $111,121,141.
+Company insiders own 21.09% of the company’s stock.

 Workday Trading Down 0.3 %

-Workday (NASDAQ:WDAY – Get Free Report) last released its quarterly earnings data on Monday, February 26th.
-The software maker reported $1.57 EPS for the quarter, topping the consensus estimate of $1.47 by $0.10.
-Workday had a return on equity of 4.87% and a net margin of 19.02%.
-The firm had revenue of $1.92 billion for the quarter, compared to the consensus estimate of $1.92 billion.
-During the same quarter in the previous year, the business earned ($0.14) earnings per share.
-The company’s quarterly revenue was up 16.8% on a year-over-year basis.
-As a group, equities research analysts forecast that Workday, Inc. will post 1.83 earnings per share for the current year.
+Workday (NASDAQ:WDAY – Get Free Report) last announced its earnings results on Monday, February 26th.
+The software maker reported $1.57 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.47 by $0.10.
+Workday had a net margin of 19.02% and a return on equity of 4.87%.
+The firm had revenue of $1.92 billion for the quarter, compared to analysts’ expectations of $1.92 billion.
+During the same period in the prior year, the company earned ($0.14) EPS.
+The business’s revenue was up 16.8% compared to the same quarter last year.
+Equities research analysts anticipate that Workday, Inc. will post 1.83 EPS for the current fiscal year.

 Workday, Inc provides enterprise cloud applications in the United States and internationally.
 Its applications help its customers to plan, execute, analyze, and extend to other applications and environments to manage their business and operations.
 The company offers a suite of financial management applications to maintain accounting information in the general ledger; manage financial processes, such as payables and receivables; identify real-time financial, operational, and management insights; enhance financial consolidation; reduce time-to-close; promote internal control and auditability; and achieve consistency across finance operations.